 The financial support the committee provides is made possible by grants from general university funds, the Anonymous Fund, the Knapp Bequest, the Meiklejohn Fund, and the Fitch Fund.
 Although the level of funding from these sources has been steady in recent years, it is subject to change annually.
 Consequently, financial support of lectures is always contingent upon the committee’s annual budget.

 In recent years, the committee has provided an average of $900 to $1,000 per lecture.
 This figure includes honorarium, travel and hotel/meal expenses.

 The committee uses a variable honorarium system for recognizing lecturers.
-An applicant may request an honorarium of $400 or $600.
-Higher honoraria may be considered for exceptional lecturers
+An applicant may request an honorarium of $1000.00.
+Higher honoraria may be considered for exceptional lecturers in rare circumstances.

 .
 When requesting support for a lecture, the applicant must specify the honorarium level requested.
 If the requested honorarium is above the $600 level, the applicant must justify the level requested, as described below.
 Note that the sponsoring units may use other funds to supplement the honorarium requested from the Lectures Committee.

 Evaluation criteria and expectations identified below should guide the applicant’s selection of an honorarium.
 These serve as the bases of the committee’s evaluation of the appropriateness of the honorarium level requested.
 The committee will adjust the honorarium (upward or downward) based on the applicant’s documentation.

 Honorarium evaluation criteria include: 1) the extent to which the proposed lecture addresses a topic of general interest; 2) the level of interdisciplinary support for the lecture; 3) the audience size realistically anticipated; and 4) the stature of the speaker.
 The lecture request must include evidence speaking to each of these points.